 About McClatchy Newspapers, Inc.

 The McClatchy Company is one of the top newspaper businesses in the US.
-McClatchy has about 30 daily papers with a combined circulation of about 3 million.
+McClatchy has about 30 daily papers with a combined circulation of about 2.6 million.
 Its portfolio includes The Kansas City Star, The Miami Herald, The Charlotte Observer, The Sacramento Bee (California), and the Star-Telegram (Fort Worth, Texas).
-In addition, it has a 49.5% stake in The Seattle Times Company, operates online news sites in conjunction with many of its papers, and has stakes in other digital media companies.
+In addition, it has some 50% stake in The Seattle Times Company, weekly newspapers in the Puget Sound area and daily newspapers located in Walla Walla and Yakima, Washington, and their related websites and mobile applications.
 The company traces its roots back to the 1850s, when James McClatchy co-founded The Bee, his first newspaper.

-McClatchy generates more than half its revenue through its advertising business, both digital and print.
+McClatchy generates nearly 50% its revenue through its advertising business, both digital and print.
 Subscription revenue (about 40%) includes digital-only subscriptions and print/digital bundled subscriptions.

 To address the continued structural shift to digital media, the company's newspapers provide editorial content on a wide variety of platforms and formats from its daily newspaper to leading local websites; on social network sites such as Facebook and Twitter; on smartphones and e-readers; and on blogs and in niche publications and websites.